 We have neither engaged in any operations nor generated any operating revenues to date.
-Our only activities from inception through March 31, 2022 were organizational activities and those necessary to prepare for the Initial Public Offering, described below.
+Our only activities from inception through June 30, 2022 were organizational activities, those necessary to prepare for the Initial Public Offering, described below and search for an acquisition target.
 We do not expect to generate any operating revenues until after the completion of our initial Business Combination.
 We expect to generate non-operating income in the form of interest income on marketable securities held after the Initial Public Offering.
 We expect that we will incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with searching for, and completing, a Business Combination.

-For the three months ended March 31, 2022, we had a net loss of \$162,880, which consisted primarily of formation and operating expenses.
+For the three months ended June 30, 2022, we had a net loss of \$89,914, which consisted primarily of formation and operating expenses of \$242,566 which was partially offset by \$152,652 of unrealized gains on investments held in the Trust Account.